CometVisu/CometVisu/doc/manual/en/config/customizing.rst

 3. Widgets with ``class``    Look        Many widgets can be customized by adding the ``class`` attribute and matching CSS rules.
 4. Write own Design          Look        If additional CSS rules are not enough, a new design can be created.
 5. Write own Widgets         Content     Add new widgets through plugins.
-6. Write own Struktur        Content     The conversion of the configuration files into HTML code can be completely changed by creating a new structure.
+6. Write own Structur        Content     The conversion of the configuration files into HTML code can be completely changed by creating a new structure.
 ===   ======================    =========   ===================================================

 Change existing design